burtontanner/cron-mysql-backup/readme.md

         password: 'password',
         database: 'database',
     },
-    sendTo:'test@test.com',//Notifications will be sent to this address.
+    sendTo:'test@test.com', // Notifications will be sent to this address.
 This can also be an array of email addresses sendFrom:'create-an-email@gmail.com',
-    sendFromPassword:'gmailPassword',
+    sendGridApiKey:'sendGridApiKeyHere',
     sendSuccessEmailAfterXBackups:10, //Send confirmation email after every 10 backups()
     maxBackups: 7*24 // the maximum number of backups(a weeks worth of hourly backups) };